Environmental Humanities Research Group

 • animal studies

 The group was formed in 2011.
 We have a strong record of research and publishing, public engagement, and support from funding bodies.
-Major recent projects include the Extinction Studies Doctoral Training ProgrammeENHANCE, Europe’s first doctoral training programme in the environmental humanities; and Land Lines, on British nature writing since the eighteenth century.
+Our major projects include the Extinction Studies Doctoral Training ProgrammeENHANCE, Europe’s first doctoral training programme in the environmental humanities; and Land Lines, on British nature writing since the eighteenth century.

-Our funders and partners have included (among others) the Arts and Humanities Research Council; the British Academy; the European Research Council; the Field Studies Council; Leeds Library; the Leverhulme Trust; the National Trust; Natural England; the Poetry Society; the Rachel Carson Centre; the Woodland Trust; the Wordsworth Trust; and Yorkshire and Lancashire Wildlife Trusts.
+Our funders and partners have included (among others) the Arts and Humanities Research Council; the British Academy; the European Research Council; the Field Studies Council; Ironbridge Gorge Museum Trust; Leeds Library; the Leverhulme Trust; the National Trust; Natural England; the Poetry Society; the Rachel Carson Centre; the Woodland Trust; the Wordsworth Trust; and Yorkshire and Lancashire Wildlife Trusts.

 We hold a regular programme of social and scholarly events, including an annual lecture with a distinguished visiting speaker, as well as other conferences, symposia and public events arising from our research projects.